-The present deliverable first briefly reviews the language features of real-time ABS that are relevant for resource modeling in Chapter 2, then presents the intermediate results of resource modeling and their influence on the behavior of ABS models in Chapter 3.
-Finally, Chapter 4 puts the resource models in the context of the static analysis tools developed in other work packages.
+The present deliverable first briefly reviews the language features of real-time ABS that are relevant for resource modeling in Chapter 2, then presents modeling of static and dynamic resources and its influence on the behavior of ABS models in Chapter 3.
+Finally, Chapter 4 puts the resource models in the context of the static analysis tools developed in Work Packages 2 and 3.